Deformations of rational curves in positive characteristic: Examples

 \begin{rem} Example \ref{ex:quasi-elliptic} illustrates the following: \begin{enumerate} \item $\delta$-invariants and Jacobian numbers need not stay constant in a family of rational curves.
 For example, in a quasi-elliptic fibration in characteristic $3$, the general fiber $C$ has one point $x$ with $\jac(C, x)=3$.
 For a fiber $C$ of type $IV$, there is one point $x$ with $\jac(C, x)=4$.
 For a fiber $C$ of type $IV^{\ast}$ or $II^{\ast}$, we have $\jac(C, x)=\infty$ for infinitely many points $x$.

-\item By Corollary \ref{Corollary:RigidNodeCusp}, the union of two smooth rational curves meeting transversally on a smooth, proper, and connected surface of non-negative Kodaira dimension is rigid.
-But the union of three smooth rational curves intersecting at one point need not be, as fibers of type $IV$ of quasi-elliptic fibrations in characteristic $3$ show.
-(However, we note that if the intersection has three different tangent directions, then the intersection point has Jacobian number $4$ in every characteristic and thus, this configuration would be rigid on a surface of non-negative Kodaira dimension in characteristic $p\geq5$.)
+\item By Corollary \ref{Corollary:RigidNodeCusp}, the union of two smooth rational curves meeting transversally on a smooth, proper, and connected surface of non-negative Kodaira dimension is topologically rigid.
+But the union of three smooth rational curves intersecting at one point (such a curve is \'etale locally isomorphic to $XY(X+Y) = 0$) need not be, as fibers of type $IV$ of quasi-elliptic fibrations in characteristic $3$ show.
+(However, we note that if the intersection has three different tangent directions, then the intersection point has Jacobian number $4$ in every characteristic and thus, this configuration would be topologically rigid on a surface of non-negative Kodaira dimension in characteristic $p\geq5$.)

-\item A configuration of curves, such that the reduced part is a transverse intersection of smooth rational curves, but which has components of multiplicity at least $2$, may not be rigid on a smooth, proper, and connected surface of non-negative Kodaira dimension: fibers of type $IV^{\ast}$ and $II^{\ast}$ in quasi-elliptic fibrations in characteristic $3$ provide examples. \end{enumerate} \end{rem}
+\item A configuration of curves, such that the reduced part is a transverse intersection of smooth rational curves, but which has components of multiplicity at least $2$, may not be topologically rigid on a smooth, proper, and connected surface of non-negative Kodaira dimension: fibers of type $IV^{\ast}$ and $II^{\ast}$ in quasi-elliptic fibrations in characteristic $3$ provide examples. \end{enumerate} \end{rem}